"How was your day?"

 - What are you most grateful for?

-Even More Dinner Conversation Ideas
+2 More Dinner Conversation Ideas

-Would You Rather: If you're in the mood for something more lighthearted, play a game of Would You Rather!
+If you're in the mood for something more lighthearted, play a game of Would You Rather!
 For example, would you rather be lost in a desert or at sea?
 Would you rather be an amazing singer or an amazing dancer?

 As Joanna Goddard of Cup of Jo says, "It's random and entertaining … and it also can reveal funny things about the other person."
 Check out Joanna's post for sample questions!

-Fall in love in 36 questions: Back in February The New York Times published an essay about the 36 questions that lead strangers to feel intimately connected.
+The New York Times published an essay about the 36 questions that lead strangers to feel intimately connected.
 "Mutual vulnerability fosters closeness," as the Times notes, which is why each question in the series is more probing than the last.
 The essay (and exercise) went viral.
 Have you tried it yet?
 Some of those questions inspired our list, too.

 Now it's your turn!
 What questions have sparked interesting, enlightening, or funny conversations with your partner at the dinner table?